 I approach therapy from a humanistic point of view.
 It is my belief that every person is made up of unique traits that are molded by the experiences they have had in their lives—positive as well as negative.
 I enjoy helping people find their best selves.
 I have worked extensively with adults who struggle with addiction, dual diagnosis, and/or the effects of traumatic events.

 Upon first meeting, we will complete an assessment and begin building a good rapport with one another.
 Working together, we will develop a treatment plan and will decide which treatment approach to use.
 Treatment modalities I use include EMDR therapy, Cognitive Behavioral Therapy (CBT), and Interpersonal Psychotherapy to engage in problem-solving.
 No matter the approach, I believe you are the expert in your life and deserve support and an opportunity to heal.

-For self care, I try to spend time outside, walking my dogs or just being in nature.
+For self care, I enjoy spending time outside, walking my dogs, and just being in nature.
 I practice mindfulness and remind myself daily, “There’s no struggle if I don’t struggle.”